-This draft describes the necessary IS-IS extensions that need to be introduced for Segment Routing.
+This draft describes the necessary IS-IS extensions that need to be introduced for Segment Routing operating on an MPLS data-plane.

 Segment Routing architecture is described in [I-D.ietf-spring-segment-routing].

 Segment Routing use cases are described in [RFC7855].